 What are some average arena construction costs?

 Whether you're hoping to build a riding arena for horses or a sports arena, it's usually good to get an expert opinion before you begin.
 Researching arena construction costs are also a great way to get an idea of the investment you'll be making - and whether or not the building company is charging you too much.
 There are many building companies that have experience in building arenas and can offer customized arena construction or metal building kits.
 For horse riding, you can choose from a basic covered outdoor riding arena with no walls, to an entirely indoor riding arena that includes horse stables, space for bleachers, round pens, and more.
-A few companies that offer metal horse riding arenas are Olympia Buildings and General Steel.
+Two well-known companies that offer metal horse riding arenas are Olympia and Morton Buildings.
 Or if you're looking for a sports arena or gym building, most major steel building companies have experience in this area.

 The arenas that others are looking for